ihavethatonvinyl/blog/content/conversations/talking-with-daniel-kohn.md

 date: 2025-04-29T04:03:00.000Z
 draft: false
-summary: 'Daniel Kohn is the co-author of the forthcoming book "Tearing Down the Orange Curtain" How Punk Rock Brought Orange County to the World '
+summary: 'Daniel Kohn is the co-author of the forthcoming book "Tearing Down the Orange Curtain: How Punk Rock Brought Orange County to the World"'
 featuredImage: /images/upload/dk.jpeg
 ---
 ![](/images/upload/dk.jpeg)